kanisterio/kanister/docs/functions.rst

-   `namespace`, Yes, `string`, namespace in which to execute `backupArtifactPrefix`, Yes, `string`, path to the backup on the object store `backupIdentifier`, No, `string`, (required if backupTag not provided) unique snapshot id generated during backup `backupTag`, No, `string`, (required if backupIdentifier not provided) unique tag added during the backup `encryptionKey`, No, `string`, encryption key to be used during backups `podOverride`, No, `map[string]interface{}`, specs to override default pod specs with
+   `namespace`, Yes, `string`, namespace in which to execute `backupArtifactPrefix`, Yes, `string`, path to the backup on the object store `backupID`, No, `string`, (required if backupTag not provided) unique snapshot id generated during backup `backupTag`, No, `string`, (required if backupID not provided) unique tag added during the backup `encryptionKey`, No, `string`, encryption key to be used during backups `podOverride`, No, `map[string]interface{}`, specs to override default pod specs with